Pink Floyd live performances: The "Atom Heart Mother" era

-Pink Floyd also appeared at a Free festival In Canterbury on 31 August which was filmed.
-This was the end leg of the Medicine Ball Caravan tour organised by Warner Brothers, which was later made into a film of the same name.
-It appears that the Pink Floyd footage was not included in the movie but spectators report that Atom Heart Mother was part of the set that was recorded.
-The audience must have been one of the smallest to see Pink Floyd at this era, only 1500 were present as the festival was not widely promoted.

-In contrast, over 500,000 people witnessed their show at Fête de L'Humanité, Paris on 12 September 1970, their largest crowd ever.
+Pink Floyd also appeared at a small free festival in Canterbury on 31 August 1970, which was filmed.
+This was the final part of the Medicine Ball Caravan tour organized by Warner Brothers, later made into a film of the same name.
+Pink Floyd footage was not included.
+Over 500,000 people came to their show at Fête de Humanity, Paris on 12 September 1970, their largest crowd ever.
 Filmed by French TV, the show was never broadcast.

-Experimental on the album Atom Heart Mother, the song "Alan's Psychedelic Breakfast" was performed at a few gigs in December 1970.
-"Breakfast" being made was part of the song.
-The first part of this lasted around four minutes.
-The second part of "breakfast" preparation was around a minute followed by a 3-minute tape of British DJ Jimmy Young, whom the band disliked.
+An experimental track on the album Atom Heart Mother, "Alan's Psychedelic Breakfast", was performed at a few gigs in December 1970.

-For a great recording of some of their material from this period check out the Fillmore West show in San Francisco, California on 29 April 1970 on Wolfgang's Vault.
-This show includes material from Ummagumma and Atom Heart Mother.
+A recording was made of a Fillmore West show in San Francisco, California on 29 April 1970 on Wolfgang's Vault.
+The show included material from Ummagumma and Atom Heart Mother.

 Early performances of "Echoes"

-A typical 1971 set list would include some of the following:
+A typical 1971 set list included some of the following: